 There are many CSSs in Europe, including Google Shopping.
 CSSs offer different areas of expertise, services, and charging models.
 Some specialize in specific categories (apparel, for example).
 Some manage feeds and campaigns for you, while others provide tools for you to manage your product data and bidding strategies yourself.
+Hybrid models exist as well, and CSSs may offer a variety of additional services.
 Some CSSs charge a fee per click, while with others you might pay a commission when a click on an ad leads to a sale.
 Combining the strengths of several CSSs can increase the overall performance of your Shopping ads.

 You need to work with at least one CSS to place Shopping ads; you can work with several at the same time if you prefer.
 This article provides an overview of some of the different setups that we have seen CSSs offer.

 There are a number of different ways in which CSS and merchants can agree to work together.
 Any given CSS might offer multiple service models or tailor services to your specific needs.

 In this case, the CSS creates a Merchant Center and a Google Ads account on your behalf.
 You provide your product data to the CSS and they optimize your feed, upload it to Google, and manage your campaigns.
 Some CSSs may also use your product data to generate leads for you from other channels.

 Google will invoice the CSS for clicks on the ads they place on your behalf.
 The cost that Google charges the CSS will depend on the outcome of the ad auction.
 The CSS in turn will charge you.
 The pricing model will depend on the agreement you have with that CSS.
 (For example, some CSSs may charge a fixed price per click, some a different click price by category, and some a commission only when a click leads to a sale.)